 The museum feels somewhat disorientating and confusing to navigate, but this was a deliberate architectural technique used by its designer to help visitors experience – to a small extent – war’s unsettling nature.

-Good to know: The museum is open from 10 AM to 5 PM from Wednesday to Sunday, plus a few extra days during the school holidays.
+Good to know: The museum is open daily from 10 AM to 5 PM.
 It’s free to enter and located at The Quays.
 For more practical info, see the official website.

 10. Manchester Art Gallery